Covered in this article

 This action will execute select command from specified table, as search criteria can be used only PRIMARY KEY, and execute insert command by PRIMARY KEY with specified field, if result does not found, else - action will execute update command by PRIMARY KEY with specified field.
 The action returns only one result row (a primary key is unique).

-8. Create or update record action (Deprecated)
+8. Create Or Update Record action (Deprecated)

 This action exists in JDBC component only for backward compatibility.
 Please use Upsert row by primary key instead.